uxcam/react-native-ux-cam/README.md

 ## Installation
 `$yarn add file:/path-to-the-uxcam-react-wrapper`

-`$react-native link react-native-ux-cam`

-For react-native version 0.60 if using iOS you then need to:

-`cd ios`
+For iOS, you will need to update pod as well:

+`cd ios && pod update && cd ..`

+>Starting from 5.3.0, we no longer support project with react native version <0.60.0.
+Use manual linking for older version to add [UXCam](https://github.com/uxcam/ios-sdk/raw/main/UXCam.xcframework.zip) to your project.

-The latest versions have added back support building with iOS 9 - but UXCam will not record sessions on iOS9 - so editing the Podfile is no longer necessary.
+>The latest versions have added back support building with iOS 9 - but UXCam will not record sessions on iOS9 - so editing the Podfile is no longer necessary.

-`pod update && cd ..`

 ## Usage
 ```javascript